candlergrimes/elections/README.md

 * undecided_output.csv: list of states with proportions (and counts) of non-REP/DEM voters for each crosstab
     * NOTE: This includes 3rd party voters, so "undecided" isn't a great term...

-1. Create the `states` object
-2. Compute averages for each `state` in each crosstab where count ≥ 3